 Nicolette Bartlett, Global Director of Climate Change, CDP

-The Steering Committee of PCAF was originally comprised of the institutions that initiated the globalization of the PCAF initiative: ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV) and Triodos Bank.
-It has since expanded to also include Morgan Stanley, NMB Bank, and the UN-convened Net-Zero Asset Owner Alliance.
-The Steering Committee members are responsible for leading the progress towards achieving the mission and objectives of PCAF.
+The Steering Committee of PCAF was originally comprised of the institutions that initiated the globalization of the PCAF initiative: ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV), and Triodos Bank.
+Through the filing of a non-profit entity in January 2023, PCAF has become a non-profit entity with the Steering Committee transforming into the Board of Directors.
+The current Board of Directors comprises the following financial institutions:

 ABN AMRO possesses a clear and bold purpose: banking for better, for generations to come.
 The bank’s impact on society and on the economy is tremendous, and for our contribution to be both positive and enduring we need to make the right choices.
 Everything that we do derives from our purpose: now and in the future.